SGT Mario Lopez

 Mission Accomplished on June 5, 2020

-Once back in the United States, Mario spent two months in a medical coma.
-When he awoke, he had to relearn how to walk.
-He underwent multiple skin grafts and surgeries to reconstruct his face, left hand, and right foot.
+Stateside, he spent two months in a medically induced coma.
+Upon waking, he had to relearn how to walk and underwent multiple surgeries to reconstruct his face, left hand, and right foot.

-Though Mario has established himself as an artist, constantly dealing with the frustrations of a non-adapted home made him feel limited in his family life.
-It was discouraging for Mario to be unable to enjoy the outdoors with his four children because the rocky terrain around the yard in his previous home made it difficult for him to maintain his balance.
-His specially adapted custom Homes For Our Troops home provides an ideal environment for Mario to focus on his family, art, and the future.
+In their previous non-adapted home, Mario was unable to enjoy the outdoors with his four children because the rocky terrain around the yard made it difficult for him to maintain his balance.
+His specially adapted custom HFOT home provides an ideal environment for him to focus on his family, art, and future.

 A native Texan, Mario chose to remain in the Lone Star State to be close to family and medical care.

-Mario says he feels blessed and honored to live in a time where people give so generously to Veterans like himself.
+Mario would like to thank HFOT donors and supporters for their generosity.
 “Any donation, no matter the amount, means the world to me as it has helped provide a more independent living and financially secure future for me and my family.”

 related articles: